The Netherlands Travel Guide

 Amsterdam

-Amsterdam, the capital, is the Netherland’s top destination with over 20 million visitors annually (pre-pandemic) to explore its captivating canals lined with Golden Age architecture, visit world-class museums, and learn about its culture of tolerance and openness.
+Amsterdam is the capital and the Netherland’s top destination with over 20 million visitors annually.
+People come to explore its captivating canals lined with Golden Age architecture, visit world-class museums, experience its culture of tolerance and openness, and learn about the importance of tulips to the Dutch, both historically and in modern times.

 Keukenhof Gardens

-Keukenhof, one of the biggest flower gardens in the world, opens annually from mid- to late-March to mid-April, with around 7 million hand planted flower bulbs set in stunning English garden style.
+Keukenhof, one of the biggest flower gardens in the world, opens annually from late-March to mid-May, with around 7 million hand planted flower bulbs set in stunning English garden style.

 Located in Lisse, about 40 km southwest of Amsterdam, it’s an easy day trip.
-To read more about the best way to get to Keukenhof Gardens and what to expect there, see my updated post on Keukenhof for 2025.
-It really is something that you should do at least once in your life.
-And if you really love tulips, it’s worth trying to drive, or bicycle, by the miles tulip farms, called Bollenstreek, too.
+To read more about the best way to get to Keukenhof Gardens and what to expect there, see my updated post on Keukenhof 2026.
+It really is a place that you should visit at least once in your life.
+And if you really love tulips, it’s worth it to visit during the Flower Parade and have all the tulip experiences.

 The Hague

-The Hague, the political heart of the country, is south of Amsterdam, located on the western coast of the Netherlands.
+The Hague is the political heart of the country.
+It’s south of Amsterdam, on the western coast of the Netherlands.
 You can visit the seat of Parliament, at Binnenhof, by booking a tour, and admire the King’s working Palace, Noordeinde.

-It’s also home to top notch art at museums like the Mauritshuis, known for its Golden Age Dutch masterpieces like The Girl With A Pearl Earring, The Goldfinch, and more.
-And a museum devoted to M. C. Escher, at former Lange Voorhout Palace, and the world’s largest collection of Mondrian art at Gemeentemuseum.
+It’s also home to top notch art at museums like the Mauritshuis, known for its Golden Age Dutch masterpieces like The Girl With A Pearl Earring and The Goldfinch.
+There’s also a museum devoted to M. C. Escher, at former Lange Voorhout Palace, and the world’s largest collection of Mondrian art at Gemeentemuseum.

 There’s also easy access to coastal beaches, which are only 3 miles (5 km) from the center of town via tram or bicycle.